The DISTINCT hint is used to guide the optimizer to take specific actions when processing queries that contain the DISTINCT keyword.

 Examples

-In the following example, the USE_HASH_DISTINCT hint is used to enable the HASH deduplication algorithm.
+The following query example shows how to use the USE_HASH_DISTINCT hint to enable the HASH deduplication algorithm.

--- Use the `USE_HASH_DISTINCT` hint to enable the `HASH` algorithm for the DISTINCT operation.
+-- Use the `USE_HASH_DISTINCT` hint to make the query use the `HASH` algorithm for the `DISTINCT` operation.

 EXPLAIN BASIC SELECT /*+ USE_HASH_DISTINCT */ DISTINCT c1, c2, c3 FROM t1;